palaniprashanth01/Flight-deals-finder-using-Claude/README.md

   }
 }
 ```
-*Note: Replace `/absolute/path/to/` with the actual path to your project directory.*
+*Note: Replace `/absolute/path/to/` with the actual absolute path to your project directory.*

+5. Save the file.
+6.  **Restart Claude Desktop fully** (quit the application and open it again).
+7. Start asking questions in Claude!

 ### Integration with Streamlit
 If you are building a Streamlit application to interact with this server: